mcmero/SVclone/README.md

 #### Optional Parameters ####

 * -o or --out <out> : output directory to create files.
 Default: the sample name.
-* -cgf or --config <config.ini>: SVClone configuration file with additional parameters (svclone_config.ini is the default).
+* -cgf or --config <config.ini>: SVclone configuration file with additional parameters (svclone_config.ini is the default).
 * --params <params.txt> : Parameters file from processing step containing read information.
 If not supplied, the default search path is <out>/<sample>_params.txt'
 * -c or --cnvs <cnv file> : Battenberg subclones.txt file containing segmented copy-numbers for patient sample.
 If not supplied, will assume that all regions are copy-number neutral (Major = 1, Minor = 1).
 * -p <file> or --purity_ploidy <file>: Tumour purity and ploidy in tab-separated text file.
 Purity must be between 0 and 1.
 Ploidy can be a floating point number.
 Column names must be labelled 'sample', 'purity' and 'ploidy' (without quotes).
 Row 2 must contain the sample name and purity and ploidy values respectively.